 Hiking With Herb

-On Feb.
-10th, the hiking team decided to go to Pleasant Valley for a snowshoe outing.
-There were a few flakes of snow, four inches of new powder, and snow clinging to the trees.
-We were able to avoid the wind and saw glimpses of the sun.
-Fourteen degrees was the temp at the beginning, and about mid-twenties upon our return.
-You can never know what elements you will encounter, but this day was one of reflection.
-This team of hikers always takes what comes with a positive attitude!
-The six of us had a happy day.
-Herb
+On February 10th, our hiking team headed to Pleasant Valley for a snowshoe outing.
+We were greeted by falling flakes, four inches of fresh powder, and snow clinging beautifully to the trees.
+Fortunately, we were able to avoid the wind and even caught a few glimpses of the sun.
+The temperature was a chilly 14 degrees when we began, warming to the mid-twenties by our return.
+You never know exactly what elements you will encounter on the trail, but this was a day of true reflection.
+As always, this team met every challenge with a positive attitude, and the six of us had a wonderful day. — Herb

 Pleasant Valley